fbpx

 Building Futures, Design and Build Workshops, supplements the education received by young people in the City of St. Louis by providing opportunities to learn twenty-first century skills such as problem-solving, critical thinking, communication, working as a team member and technical skills, needed to excel as a student, employee, family member, parent and member of the community.

-In a time when magic and amazement can seem in short supply, Circus Flora dazzles by bringing St. Louis audiences some of the best circus artists in the world.
-This one-ring circus production, which tells a fresh new story each production, crackles with the energy of both modern and traditional performances.
+Circus Flora is a one-ring circus production, which tells a fresh new story each production with the energy of both modern and traditional performances.
 Circus Flora’s goal is to engage their audience members emotionally – while astounding physical feats instill a sense of jaw-dropping wonder.
-The world-class company is not just a troupe but a family, showcasing innovative techniques and introducing original new artists.
-Ready for the magic?
-Make your way to the Big Top in Grand Center!

 Consuming Kinetics Dance Company is a 501c3 non-profit professional dance company and community dance education center in St. Louis, Missouri.
 CKDC specializes in a diverse blend of adult drop-in classes and runs a comprehensive youth program that educates children ages 3 – 18.
 CKDC is committed to making dance accessible to everyone by providing scholarship opportunities to youth and adults in need.
 CKDC’s program welcomes all levels of dancers including beginners, at every age.
 CKDC’s educational program also supports their mission to create job opportunities for full time artists.
 CKDC has a full concert season, producing two full-length professional dance concerts and over a dozen performances at community events and fundraisers annually.